Falisz/manago/ROADMAP.md

 Following roadmap and tasks to-do as of 2025-09-14:
 ### Frontend
 - [ ] General app behaviour
-  - [ ] Generalize Details and Edit Form components into templates to be used similarly like Table component.
+  - [x] Generalize Details and Edit Form components into templates to be used similarly like Table component.
+  - [ ] Use Generalized Edit Form to replace Role Edit, Team Edit, and respective Assignments Edits
   - [ ] Implement role and permission based restrictions over the UI.
 - [ ] Users and teams management
   - [ ] Selection feature in the user lists with actions like bulk delete, assign Role and assign Manager